Guardian-Protocol/guardian-wiki/Writerside/topics/Stake.md

 # Stake
-How it works: Stake vara and receive 1:1 gVARA, easy right? \
+How it works: Stake Vara and receive gVara — simple, right? \
+\
-On the Guardian page, you will be able to stake your vara on the stake section.
+On the Guardian page, you will be able to stake your Vara in the staking section.
+The team has developed an architecture that automates the entire staking process.

 ![stake_page.png](stake_page.png)